Dynamic Obstacle Avoidance of Unmanned Surface Vehicles in Maritime Environments Using Gaussian Processes Based Motion Planning: Introduction

 \section{Introduction}

-Benefit from the flexibility and versatility of USVs, they have been widely applied in a series of autonomous maritime missions in the past decades.
-The employment of USVs in autonomous maritime missions involves three fundamental components:

-\begin{itemize} \item First, sensing the surrounding maritime environments through onboard sensors. \item Second, planning safe and smooth trajectories based on sensed information. \item Third, navigating the platforms to follow the generated trajectories to perform relevant missions. \end{itemize}
+Owing to the inherent flexibility and operational versatility, USVs have been extensively deployed in diverse autonomous maritime missions over recent decades.
+The deployment of USVs for autonomous maritime operations comprises three essential elements: first, sensing the surrounding maritime environments through onboard sensors, second, planning safe and smooth trajectories based on sensed information and third, navigating the platforms to follow the generated trajectories to perform relevant missions.
 Sensing and navigation are effectively connected through planning, which is responsible for processing sensed information as well as for generating optimised trajectories for navigation.
 It is important to factor in not just static obstacles such as islands and reefs, but also dynamic obstacles such as other moving USVs during the motion planning processes of USVs.
-In addition, the motion planning algorithms must plan safe and smooth trajectories within an extreme short time after detecting any dynamic obstacle in maritime environments.
-Otherwise, USVs may have collided with dynamic obstacles despite that safe and smooth trajectories can be generated afterwards.
+Furthermore, motion planning algorithms are required to plan safe and smooth trajectories within an extreme short time such as 100 [ms] after detecting any dynamic obstacle in maritime environments.
+Otherwise, the USV may already have collided with dynamic obstacles during the planning latency period, even if subsequently generated trajectories are both safe and smooth.